FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-glossary.rst

     authorization code
         A code (a string) returned by Firely Auth to a :term:`client` as part of an :term:`authorization code flow`.
-        The client can then exchange the authorizion code for an :term:`access token`.
+        The client can then exchange the authorization code for an :term:`access token`.

     authorization code flow
         A flow to authorize a :term:`client` to request an :term:`access token` from Firely Auth.